vaginessa/porn-vault/doc/docker.md

 # Docker guide

 You can build a docker image yourself with the `Dockerfile` at the root of this repository.
 To do this, you must "clone" this git repository or download a zip from Github.
 Then you can follow one of the steps below.
-If you want to build using an unofficial image, the parameters described should still be valid.
+If you want to build using an already built image, the parameters described should still be valid.

 ### docker create